-An experimental system [suspended image system (SIS)] being developed at the University of Dundee and the Central Research Laboratory (EMI) projects the image in air on top of the patient, which means that there is no screen to obstruct the surgeon's movement.
-This is called the SIS.
-It consists. of two components: (1) a high precision retroreflector and (2) a beam splitter.
-With the help of these, the system can produce images with good resolution and can suspend then on top of the patient in close vicinity to the operative site The advantages of this method are that there is no distortion, object can be placed anywhere, focal length is not specific, and the image is similar to the original in size.
-This system is also said to improve the sense of depth, as there are no anticues.
-Also, the visual-motor axis is correctly aligned for optimal performance.
+Research Laboratory (EMI) projects the image in air on top of the patient, which means there is no screen to obstruct the surgeon's movement.
+This is called the suspended image system (SIS).
+It consists of two components: a high precision retro-reflector and a beam splitter.
+With the help of these, the system can produce images with good resolution and can suspend them on top of the patient in close vicinity to the operative site.
+The advantages of this method are that there is no distortion, object can be placed anywhere, focal length is not specific and the image is similar to the original in size.
+This system is also said to improve the sense of depth, as there are no anti-cues.
+Also, the visual motor axis is correctly aligned for optimal performance.

 VISTRAL is a system currently under trial.
 The advantage of this system is that it does not allow flatness cues to occur in 2D pictures.
 This improves the sense of depth and it does not require binocular depth cues.
-It is also said to reduce fatigue and eyestrain.
-However, this system does not bring about any changes to resolution, brightness, and color.
+It is also said to reduce fatigue and eye strain.
+However, this system does not bring about any changes to resolution, brightness and color.